ACNE VULGARIS (COMMON ACNE) AND CYSTIC ACNE ICD-10: L70.0

 SYMPTOMS Pain in lesions (especially the nodulocystic type).

 SKIN LESIONS Comedones—open (blackheads) or closed (whiteheads); comedonal acne (Fig. 1-1).
-Papules and papulopustules—i.e., a papule topped by a pustule; papulopustular acne (Fig. 1-2).
+Papules and papulopustules—that is, a papule topped by a pustule; papulopustular acne (Fig. 1-2).
 Nodules or cysts—1 to 4 cm in diameter; nodulocystic acne (Fig. 1-3).
 Soft nodules result from repeated follicular ruptures and re-encapsulations with inflammation, abscess formation (cysts), and foreign-body reaction (Fig. 1-4).
 Round, isolated single nodules and cysts coalesce to linear mounds and sinus tracts (Figs. 1-3 and 1-5).
 Sinuses: draining epithelial-lined tracts, usually with nodular acne.
 Scars: atrophic depressed (often pitted) or hypertrophic (at times, keloidal).
-Seborrhea of the face and scalp are often present and sometimes severe.

 Acne vulgaris: comedones Comedones are keratin plugs that form within follicular ostia and are frequently associated with surrounding erythema and pustule formation.
-Comedones associated with small ostia are referred to as ...
+Comedones associated with small ostia are referred to as closed comedones or “white heads” (upper arrow); those associated with ...